What is a labial melanotic macule?

 Similar freckles may also occur in areas that are not exposed to the sun:

 - Inside the mouth (oral melanotic macules)

-- On the vulva in women (vulval labial melanotic macules, vulval melanosis)
+- On the vulva in women (vulval labial melanotic macule, vulval melanosis)

-- On the penis in men (penile melanotic macule, penile lentigo)
+- On the penis in men (penile melanotic macule, a penile lentigo).

 Labial melanotic macules do not cause any symptoms but their appearance can be a concern to the patient.

 Labial melanotic macule